zilexa/Homeserver/filesystem/README.md

 ## Step 3: Add # of disks to setup-storage.sh
 ### 3A: add # disks:
 - All you have to do is change the labels betweeen brackets { } on [line 40](https://github.com/zilexa/Homeserver/blob/48cd734f453ddff1ed63cfb61047af6cb96b4d1e/filesystem/setup-storage.sh#L40) to reflect the # of drives you have for data, parity and backup.
 That's it!
+Notes:

-The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
-These are server specific, in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
-The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
+--> The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
+--> These are server specific, in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
+The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.
-Note:
-- **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**
+--> **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**
-- The script does not add your disks to that system file!
+--> The script does not add your disks to that system file!
-- Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.
+--> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.

 ### 3B Raid1 only:
 - Line 10-28 (Snapraid install): remove.
 Line 3-8 (MergerFS install): remove if you also don't need SSD cache with Raid1.